jonsuh/jonsuh.com/_posts/2015-10-29-the-story-behind-100-days-of-scriptures.md

 It’s been amazing to couple my God-given gifts and passion with God’s Word to package them up into this project.
 I’m not a pastor or a missionary, but I am a developer/designer.
 I believe design, the web and efforts like this can help communicate the truth behind the Scriptures and the Gospel, and 100 Days of Scriptures was one way I could contribute to eternal things.

-## Thanks
+## That’s It

-To those who has followed 100 Days of Scriptures by visiting the site or following my posts on Twitter, Instagram or Facebook, or took the time to drop me encouraging words in person, email or social...
+To those who have followed 100 Days of Scriptures by visiting the site or following my posts on Twitter, Instagram or Facebook, or took the time to drop me encouraging words in person, email or social...

 ### THANK YOU!

 Unfortunately, I have no plans to extend it past 100 days, but to cap it off in a positive way, I’ve open sourced it on [Github](https://github.com/jonsuh/100-days-of-scriptures).

-I enjoyed and benefited much from it, but 150 hours (probably closer to 200) is an investment, and I’m ready to invest my time into something else.
+I enjoyed and benefited much from it, but almost 200 hours is an investment, and I’m ready to invest my time into something else.
 I have considered bringing it to life in print (posters, maybe a book?), but I’m unsure—It was designed for the web, and putting it into print isn’t as easy as copy-and-paste.
 If you have any thoughts or input, feel free to [reach out](/contact/), or follow me on Twitter [@jonsuh](https://twitter.com/jonsuh) if you want to stay in the loop.